Der kleine Vampir – Neue Abenteuer: Episodes

 Anton's parents have to go to a dinner and ask their neighbor miss Puvogel, addicted to television, to be the nanny.
-Anton tells miss Puvogel he is tired and goes to bed.
+Anton tells miss Puvogel that he is tired and goes to bed.
 He sneaks away and visits the fair together with Rüdiger.
 They enter a haunted house where Rüdiger smashes one of the dolls with a stick.
 It turns out not to be a doll, but a cousin of Rüdiger: Jörg der Aufbrausende (Jörg the irascible).
 He hid in the haunted house to get "a snack".
 Jörg chases after Rüdiger and swears to break all his bones.
 Geiermeier, also at the fair, spots the vampires.
 That's why Jörg abates the chasing temporarily.
 Rüdiger decides to join Anton to the farm as Jörg will not search him over there.